kvolkovich-sc/supplier/README.md

 ### React

-- Minor version changes (e.g. react v15.4.2 and react v15.5.4) not a problem.
+- Minor version difference (e.g. react v15.4.2 and react v15.5.4) not a problem.
 Works fine.
-- Major version changes a problem, because some for example some components of the new version which does not exist in the old version can be used.
+- Major version difference a problem, because some for example some components of the new version which does not exist in the old version can be used.

 ### underscore

+- Minor version difference (e.g. 1.8.3 and 1.6.0) not a problem.
+Works fine.
+- Minor version difference (e.g. 1.8.3 and 0.6.0) not a problem.
+Works fine.